 Music is actually the second of two creative pursuits that have dominated Dr. Hendricks’s life.
 Drawn to fiction and poetry from her earliest years, Dr. Hendricks was undoubtedly more surprised than anyone else when, in the spring of 2013, she found herself in possession of a terminal degree in music; a published dissertation bearing the scintillating title, Pedagogical Methods of Vincent Cichowicz as Witnessed by Larry Black, 1964–1966: A Case Study; and the early drafts of what would become her first published mainstream work, Limited Range Etudes for Trumpet (Ensemble Publications, 2017).

 Not that her fiction-writing self had not reared its head to help her along her way.
 Dr. Hendricks was admitted to Northwestern University partly based upon the strength of her admissions essay, which described the woes of two hapless pistachios who get swept away out to sea, only to wash up on the shores of an island inhabited primarily by noodles and controlled by an evil tortilla.
 She left Northwestern with a minor in fiction writing, which might have turned into a second degree if not for the deterrent of Northwestern’s astronomical tuition.
 (As it was, the coursework for the writing program, to which Dr. Hendricks had to apply and gain separate admission, was at least identical insofar as the major and the minor were concerned.)
 During her master’s degree she wrote little enough of her own work, but did assume primary responsibility for copy editing both the full text of and book proposal for a close friend’s nonfiction manuscript.
 She likewise adopted the habit, helped by her Northwestern roommate but eventually sustained singlehandedly, of periodically creating mystery-dinner-style murder mysteries, which invariably required participants to run across college campuses in the dark, seeking out hidden clues and interviewing suspects who themselves knew only their portions of the story.
-(Dr. Hendricks has engaged in this behavior on five separate occasions, the last rendition of which involved her Arkansas State trumpet students and a torrential downpour.)
+(Dr. Hendricks has engaged in this behavior on six separate occasions.
+She humbly requests that eager trumpet students wait until 2021 for the next Halloween Scavenger Hunt, as she would like to devote her writing time to drafting her debut novel.)